truenas/documentation/content/SCALE/GettingStarted/Configure/UIConfigurationSCALE.md

 * Failover service on SCALE Enterprise High Availability (HA) systems

   The failover service enables an HA system to fail over to the standby system controller after a disruption to the primary controller.
   This service is not included on non-Enterprise and non-HA systems.

   Enterprise customers should not make changes to failover settings or the service on their own except when disabling failover to make changes to network settings.
-  Contact iXsystems Support for assistance before making any change to other failover settings.
+  Contact iXsystems Support for assistance before making any changes to other failover settings.

 When you add data sharing the system prompts you to enable the appropriate sharing service as part of the configuration and set up process.